roolebo/tianocore.github.io/Capsule-Based-Firmware-Update-and-Firmware-Recovery.md

 [`SignedCapsulePkg`](https://github.com/tianocore/edk2/tree/master/SignedCapsulePkg) makes use of [OpenSSL](https://www.openssl.org/) command line utilities to sign firmware update capsules and firmware recovery images.
 It also uses OpenSSL libraries to authenticate firmware update capsules and firmware recovery images before they are used.

-As of December 2016, [`SignedCapsulePkg`](https://github.com/tianocore/edk2/tree/master/SignedCapsulePkg) is integrated into the master branch of the [Intel Galileo 2](https://github.com/tianocore/edk2/tree/master/QuarkPlatformPkg) ("Quark") and [MinnowBoard Max](https://github.com/tianocore/edk2/tree/master/Vlv2TbltDevicePkg) platform firmware projects on EDK II.
+As of December 2016, [`SignedCapsulePkg`](https://github.com/tianocore/edk2/tree/master/SignedCapsulePkg) is integrated into the master branch of the [[Intel® Galileo Gen 2|Galileo]] and [[MinnowBoard Max|MinnowBoardMax]] platform firmware projects on EDK II.
 To implement this package on other EDK II platforms, please review documentation for capsule use cases.

 # Common Use Cases for UEFI Capsule